 Despite the perceived toughness of stone and marble items, these are porous materials that can be damaged by liquids that are allowed to rest on the surface for anything longer than a few minutes.
 This is a natural but unfortunately common blight to stone and marble, even those used in kitchen and bathroom environments.

-There are two types of damage that can be caused to all stone and marble surfaces, dark or light.
-Etching (see example), which is when the polished surface becomes dull or matte, can occur when acidic liquids (e.g. salad dressing, ketchup, wine, soda, tea or coffee and general purpose cleaning products) are left to sit on the surface and react with the stones calcium carbonate.
-The fairly common sight of colourless but dull cup rings can be caused when hot drinks are spilled on the surface.
+Two types of damage can be caused to all stone and marble surfaces, dark or light.
+Etching (see example), which is when the polished surface becomes dull or matte, can occur when acidic liquids (e.g. salad dressing, ketchup, wine, soda, tea or coffee and general-purpose cleaning products) are left to sit on the surface and react with the stone’s calcium carbonate.
+The relatively common sight of colourless but dull cup rings can be caused when hot drinks are spilt on the surface.
 Re-polishing is required to remove this.
 Such stains will appear darker on light marble and slightly lighter on dark marble.

-Staining can occur when coloured liquids (sauces etc) are left on the top, which are then absorbed and stain the marble.
-These can be removed with some cleaners and the table top will then have to be republished, as the fact it has penetrated the stone means the polishing sealant has also been removed (etched).
+Staining can occur when a coloured liquid (sauces etc.) are left on the top, which is then absorbed and stain the marble.
+These can be removed with some cleaners, and the table top will then have to be re-polished, as the fact it has penetrated the stone means the polishing sealant has also been removed (etched).

-We strongly recommended that placemats and coasters are always used when food or drink is placed on top of the top.
-Much like wood, the top layer of polish provides some protection but prolonged exposure will damage the material underneath.
+We strongly recommended that placemats and coasters are always used when food or drink is placed on top of all stone tables.
+Much like on wood furniture, the top layer of polish provides some protection, but prolonged exposure will damage the material underneath.

-Marble is especially brittle so if any item is dropped on top if it, the surface may chip, which will then get worse with wear or use - a bit like how a pothole develops in a road.
+Marble is especially brittle, so if an item is dropped on top of it, the surface may chip, which will then get worse with wear or use… a bit like how a pothole develops in a road.
 Marble will not develop faults like this without being struck externally first.

 No stone or marble item is suitable for outside use unless stated.

-Leather is a natural product and each hide will have its own individual characteristics and natural marks.
+Leather is a natural product, and each hide will have its unique characteristics and natural marks.
 Differences in the grain, texture and colour may be apparent from one hide to another and even within the same hide.
-Uber Interiors selects only hides of the highest quality but some marking is inevitable and should be accepted as part of the individual appearance of leather furniture.
+We select hides of the highest quality, but some marking is inevitable and should be accepted as part of the individual appearance of leather furniture.
 Further creases and scratches will appear through use and should be embraced as a positive part of the item’s ageing process – nothing beats the look of a genuinely aged leather finish!

 With exposure to light and air, cherrywood, maple and oak will mature to a deeper colour.
 This will be most pronounced in cherrywood, which mellows to a deep copper colour.
-For this reason objects placed on surfaces could leave ‘shadows’ when removed.
-Should this happen, exposure to daylight will eventually darken these paler areas.
+For this reason, objects placed on such surfaces could leave ‘shadows’ when removed.
+Should this happen, exposure to daylight will eventually darken these paler areas and even things out.